Girl Meets Rock!: Protocol

 The laid-back and unemotional guitarist who replaces Ayame in Protocol.
 He attended the same middle school as Hatono, and is her co-worker at a Chinese restaurant.
+Although he begins to notice that Hatono is acting strangely at some point, he still does not realize that she has begun to have feelings for him.
 He uses a yellow Gibson Les Paul Special.